Call4Cloud | MMP-C | Autopilot | Device Preparation

 By creating a Windows quality update preview policy, you can expedite the installation of the most recent Windows security updates as quickly as possible on devices you manage with Microsoft Intune.

-Deployment of expedited updates is done without the need to pause or edit your existing monthly servicing policies.
+Expedited updates can be deployed without pause or edit your existing monthly servicing policies.
 With expedited updates, you can speed up the installation of quality updates like the most recent Printer Nightmare Update or another out-of-band (OOB) security update for a zero-day flaw.

-To speed installation, expedite updates use available services, like Windows Notification Services (WNS) and push notification channels.
+To speed installation and expedite updates, use available services, like Windows Notification Services (WNS) and push notification channels.
 These services will deliver the message to devices that there’s an expedited update to install.
-This process enables devices to start the download and install of an expedited update as soon as possible, without having to wait for the device to check in for updates.
+This process enables devices to start the download and install of an expedited update as soon as possible without having to wait for the device to check in for updates.

 So how does it work, I will try to explain it step by step.